Outdoor Learning and Forest School

 - improved social skills, involvement and initiative

-So at St George's, we take every opportunity to reinforce and complement our classroom teaching with outdoor learning.
+So, at St George's, we take every opportunity to reinforce and complement our classroom teaching with outdoor learning.
 And that makes wellies, fleeces and coats a regular part of the day here at St George's !!
-Below you will find some further information on some of the range of outdoor learning we undertake, and at the bottom of the page you'll find pictures of us doing what we enjoy ....

 We go out into the local environment and look at and listen to nature.
 Through this the children are learning to identify birds and their songs, insects, flowers, trees, berries and the produce that people are growing on the allotments.

-At the end of the summer term we all go by mini bus to Arne and have a fabulous time on the beach, in the woods and in the bird hides looking through our binoculars!
-A fun time that we all look forward to.
+We make sure our children experience our local natural beauty spots and have a fabulous time on the beach, or in the woods and in the bird hides looking through our binoculars!